OpenVPN Cloud network

 What is it?

-- Routing of exiting Internet traffic (i.e. OpenVPN Cloud Internet Access)
+- The routing of outbound internet traffic (i.e. OpenVPN Cloud Internet Access).

-- One or more Connector(s) that is used to connect to an OpenVPN Cloud VPN Region in order to make the Network a part of the Customer’s VPN
+- One or more connectors that are used to connect to an OpenVPN Cloud VPN Region in order to make the network a part of the customer’s VPN.

-Examples of a Network could be the private Network in HQ and Branch locations or Virtual Private Cloud networks in IaaS provider’s Cloud.
+Examples of a network could be the private network in HQ and Branch locations or Virtual Private Cloud networks in an IaaS provider’s cloud.

 Who should use this?

 An Administrator will configure a network if that network is to be part of the VPN in order to provide site-to-site or point-to-site access (remote access).

 Why should I use this?